starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/intro.rst

 will result in a compilation error.
 Compiling StarkNet contracts should be done with the ``starknet-compile`` command as we shall see below.

-Next, we have the ``%builtins`` directive and two import statements.
-If you're not familiar with these types of statements, refer to the ":ref:`Hello, Cairo <hello_cairo>`" tutorial.
+Next, we have two import statements.
+If you're not familiar with this type of statement, refer to the ":ref:`Hello, Cairo <hello_cairo>`" tutorial.
+Note that you don't need to explicitly use the ``%builtins`` directive in StarkNet contracts.

 The first new primitive that we see in the code is ``@storage_var``.
 Unlike a Cairo program, which is stateless, StarkNet contracts have a state,